ickk/orderly-allocator/README.md

 *Currently, the BTree implementation at the heart of `orderly-allocator` asks the global-allocator for memory for newly-created nodes every now and then.
-It would be possible to turn this into a firm- or hard-realtime allocator by using a different BTree implementation which preallocated as set of nodes ahead of time.
+It would be possible to turn this into a firm- or hard-realtime allocator by using a different BTree implementation which preallocated a set of nodes ahead of time.